well-id/dliswriter/docs/developerguide/attributes/subtypes.rst

 to restrict the type of accepted values to ints only or floats only at initialisation of the attribute.

 ``DimensionAttribute`` is a subclass of ``NumericAttribute``.
 It limits the above to ints only and is always multivalued (always a list of integers).
-It is mainly used in [Channel](#channel) objects where it describes the shape of the data (only the width, i.e. the number of columns).
+It is mainly used in :ref:`Channel` objects where it describes the shape of the data (only the width, i.e. the number of columns).

 ``StatusAttribute`` encodes the status of :ref:`Tool` and :ref:`Equipment` objects.
-Its value can only be 0 or 1.
+Its ``value`` can only be 0 or 1.